starrymedia/upticknetworkdocs/api/json-rpc/running_server.md

 # Running the Server

-Learn how to run and setup the JSON-RPC server on Uptick. {synopsis}
+Learn how to run and setup the JSON-RPC server on Uptick.

 ## Enable Server